-- PMU only sends funds to a separate bank account held by the local partner for the purpose of receiving PMU funds.
+- PMU only sends funds to a bank account held by the cooperating partner for the purpose of receiving PMU funds.
 This account shall have at least two joint signatories. - If possible, funds shall be deposited in a saving account (where the funds will earn interest).
 Note that it shall be possible to withdraw the funds at any time.
 All earned interest shall be reported in a separate line in the financial report according to the relevant instructions.
-The earned interest can, if approved by PMU, be used within the same project for which the contribution was approved. - A copy of bank account statements, covering the entire fiscal year and showing the balance on the final day of the fiscal year (the 31st of December, unless a different fiscal year has been approved by PMU), shall be sent to PMU with the financial report at the end of each year, as well as with the final financial report at the end of a project.
-If the same bank account is used by several projects or programmes, the local partner shall attach the documented reconciliation of the bank account as of the 31st of December. - If there is a change of bank account, a written request for this (using annex 5.3.2: Project agreement amendment change of bank information) shall be approved in writing by PMU.
+Reported interest shall be substantiated by attaching a bank statement to the annual financial report.
+The earned interest can only be used within the same intervention for which the contribution was approved. - A copy of bank account statements, covering the entire fiscal year and showing the balance on the final day of the fiscal year (the 31st of December, unless a different fiscal year has been approved by PMU), shall be sent to PMU with the financial report at the end of each year, as well as with the final financial report at the end of a intervention. - If the bank account is used by several interventions and/or different donors, the cooperating partner shall prepare a bank reconciliation every year (as per the 31st of December) or at the end of the intervention to specify how much of the balance that belongs to each intervention and/or donor.
+The documented reconciliation of the bank account as of the 31st of December shall be attached to the financial report each year. - If there is a change of bank account, a written request for this (template for this is provided by PMU) shall be approved in writing by PMU.